phatnhse/android-container/README.md

 ### Cached Gradle Test Result

 The second build only tooks only 55s instead of 4m 25s for doing the same task.
+In other words, we save more than 3m for redownload Gradle distribution and app dependencies.

 ![build time comparision](https://github.com/fastphat/android-container/blob/master/images/build-time.png?raw=true)